HighDimensionalEconLab/symmetry_dynamic_programming/README.md

 # Symmetry and Dynamic Programming
 Source for "Exploiting Symmetry in High-Dimensional Dynamic Programming"

+**Warning**: See the HyperParameter Tuning section below for more details on robustness checks, tuning, and examples using Weights and Biases.
+Hyperparameter optimization is an essential part of the machine learning workflow, and it rarely not make sense to check for robustness without considering its role.
+Furthermore, manual tweaking of hyperparameters is slow and error prone - which has led to a variety of ML tools to automate the process and visualization.

 ## Installing

 1. Ensure you have installed Python.
 For example, using [Anaconda](https://www.anaconda.com/products/individual)